 The parking, drop-off and pick-up arrangements remain the same as they were last year, with mini buses running to Eastington, Kings Stanley and Leonard Stanley both evenings.

-Once again we have a lot of unpaid organisers who work really hard to deliver your festival and to continually improve it each year.
+Once again we will have a lot of unpaid organisers who work really hard to deliver your festival and to continually improve it each year.
 We would also like to thank all the hard-working Frocester Cricket Club members and friends who work tirelessly over the week running up to the festival and over the weekend itself.
 Finally, thank you to the residents of Frocester for all the help and consideration you give us.

-We hope you will find your festival as familiar and exciting as you always have, and if you are coming for the first time, we are sure you will enjoy one of the premier beer festivals in Gloucestershire.
+We hope you will find your festival as familiar and exciting as you always have, and if you are coming for the first time, we are sure you will enjoy one of the premier beer and music festivals in Gloucestershire.